mennodejong1986/PopMSC/README.md

 # PopMSC
-Pipeline for multispecies coalescent (MSC) based analyses on populations, including haploblock detection, testing the equality of alternative quartet frequencies, and 'ingroup-score' calculation
+Pipeline for multispecies coalescent (MSC) based analyses on populations, including haploblock detection, testing the equality of alternative quartet frequencies (using the D-statistic), and 'ingroup-score' calculation.
+This workflow may serve to detect ancestral population structure, as explained below.

 ## Using the D-statistic to infer ancestral population structure